ju-ra-96/seba-lab/src/README.md

-# Example App -  Native Plugin
+# SAP Project -  Native Plugin

-This is an example app.
-It has no real use other than making sure external apps are supported.
+This is an app plugin to customize Grafana for our project's needs.
+<br />Within this app you can see mainly the visualized monitoring of the Kubernetes clusters.